threax/HtmlRapier/README.md

-# htmlrest
+# HtmlRapier
-A tiny library for building web apps using rest apis.
+A tiny mvc library for building web apps using rest apis.